jtfsc-5q/OttomanMobility/README.md

 ## Features
 - End-to-End Latinization of printed Ottoman texts.
 - Extracting structured mobility information from the latinized text.
-- Automatic location name suggestion/correction based on an excel list of location names.
+- Automatic location name suggestion/correction based on an excel list of location names (`./data/ottoman_locations.xlsx`).
 - Storing the information in a sqlite DB.

 ![Extraction in Action](./images/in_action.png)